Eugene Bareman

 The 2022–2024 reassessment

 The losses to Alex Pereira (Adesanya, UFC 281) and Ilia Topuria (Volkanovski, UFC 298) forced strategic reassessment.
-Bareman's response:
+Bareman's response was concrete:

 - Greater emphasis on damage avoidance in late-career campaigns